-TU has signed an articulation agreement for the Biophysics major with Cecil College (see Exhibit A attached) and will pursue articulation agreements with other community colleges once the program is approved.
+TU has signed an articulation agreement for the Computational Physics concentration within the IP major with Cecil College (see Exhibit A attached) and will pursue articulation agreements with other community colleges once the program is approved.

 I. Adequacy of Faculty Resources